'How old are you?' she asked.

 2) Chemical Peels:

-Chemical peels, otherwise called derma-peeling or chemexfoliation, uses chemical solutions to remove the outer layers of the skin.
+Chemical peels, otherwise called derma-peeling or chemexfoliation, use chemical solutions to remove the outer layers of the skin.
 The skin that is formed is smooth and younger-looking.
 The chemicals used are AHAs, BHA, and retinoic acid.

 The skin is sandblasted with aluminum-oxide crystals using vacuum suction.
 Unlike dermabrasion, only a very fine layer of the skin is removed.

-For quick results, soft tissue fillers are injected into the skin to give it more volume and to remove wrinkles and fine lines.
+For quick results, soft tissue fillers are injected into the skin to give it more volume and remove wrinkles and fine lines.
 The fillers commonly used are:

 7) Face Lift: